Creating decisions with a screening rule

 Latency considerations

-A decision with a sanction check must make a request to an API that may take a few hundred milliseconds to respond, with little scope for optimization.
+A decision including a screening rule must make a request to an API that may take a few hundred milliseconds to respond, with little scope for optimization.
 This gives a baseline for the average execution time of scenarios that include a sanction check.